Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Conditional Independence in Dynamic Systems

-For the pdf to be consistent, the approximation $\Tilde{p}(x_2,s_i,s_j)$ has to be conservative w.r.t. $p(x_2,s_i,s_j)$, which, loosely speaking, means the approximate distribution $\Tilde{p}$ overestimates the uncertainty of the true distribution $p$.
-See Sec. \ref{subsec:consist} for a more detailed discussion and definitions of consistency and conservativeness as treated in this paper.
+For the pdf to be consistent, the approximation $\Tilde{p}(\chi_{C,2},\chi_L^i,\chi_L^j)$ has to be conservative w.r.t. $p(\chi_{C,2},\chi_L^i,\chi_L^j)$.
+Loosely speaking, this means the approximate distribution $\Tilde{p}(\cdot)$ does not underestimate the uncertainty of the true distribution $p(\cdot)$.
+A more detailed discussion and definitions of consistency and conservativeness as treated in this paper is given in Appendix \ref{sec:consist}.